mwang2700/jeopardy-clue-finder/README.md

 ### Clue Cards
 The main panel contains the clues displayed.
 The clue cards are rendered in a 'flippy' component, which allows the display to flip when hovered over.
 The front side shows the category name, difficulty (point value), and clue name/description.
 The backside shows the answer to the question.
 If the user clicks on the backside of the card (after it fully flips) while hovering over it, that clue will be added into their temporary favorites.
 This temporary favorites collection is reset when the user leaves or refreshes the page.
+Note that some information in the API is missing on certain cards.
+This information isn't processed out in this application (in order to accurately represent the amount of clues for certain filters), so the user may see incompleted clue cards being rendered.

 ### Filters
 The search bar on the top allows users to filter by string of characters contained in the clue itself.
 For example, if I type in 'Atlanta' into the search bar, all clues that contain the word 'Atlanta' will show.